Cannabis Addiction

 What Is Cannabis?

-Cannabis, also commonly referred to as marijuana, grass, weed or pot is a drug that comes in various forms and strengths, all deriving from the cannabis plant, and is the most misused illegal substance in the UK.
+Cannabis, also commonly referred to as marijuana, grass, weed or pot, is a drug that comes in various forms and strengths, all deriving from the cannabis plant.
+It is one of the most commonly misused illegal substances in the UK.

 Is Cannabis Addictive?

-Cannabis is a very addictive substance and can have powerful psychological effects on a user’s brain due to chemical reactions.
-Changes in behaviour including paranoia, mood swings, depression, anxiety, and irritability have all been observed in users under the influence of the drug.
+Changes in behaviour, including paranoia, mood swings, depression, anxiety, and irritability, have all been observed in people under the influence of cannabis.

-Heavy cannabis users often get cravings and find it hard to be without the drug, even when they know it’s causing them physical, mental or social problems.
+Heavy cannabis users may experience cravings and find it difficult to be without the drug, even when they know it is causing physical, mental, or social problems.

-When heavy users do try to stop they can:
+When heavy users try to stop, they may:

 Symptoms Of Cannabis Addiction

-- Your tolerance to cannabis increases, so you need more to get high
+- Your tolerance to cannabis increases, meaning you need more to get high

-- Cannabis is affecting your relationships with family and friends
+- Cannabis use is affecting your relationships with family and friends

 - You are suffering from anxiety, depression, or paranoia